s-block/monzo-mcp/docs/wiki/Tools-and-Data.md

 # Tools and data

-The MCP surface is deliberately smaller than the lower-level Python client.
+The MCP surface is deliberately smaller than the lower-level `aiomonzo` client.
 OAuth, token management, logout, and webhooks are human or application operations and are not exposed to a model.